 • This cadence aligns closely with the standard release frequency of modern GPUs.

-• A small 5% of respondents feel the itch to upgrade after just one year, likely targeting specific needs like increased RAM or storage.
+• 5% of respondents feel the itch to upgrade after just one year, likely targeting specific needs like increased RAM or storage.

-These "sickos" represent the extreme end of the enthusiast spectrum, where no amount of high-end silicon is ever quite enough.
-Whether driven by benchmarking obsession or a need for the absolute bleeding edge, this group is never truly finished with their builds.
+These "sickos" represent the extreme end of the enthusiast spectrum, where no amount of high-end silicon is ever quite enough to satisfy them.
+Whether driven by benchmarking obsession or a relentless need for the absolute bleeding edge, this group is never truly finished with their builds.

 What about your approach to hardware?
 Do you fall into the 47% of long-term users, or are you part of that restless 3%?
 Let us know in the comments what keeps you searching for the next big upgrade.